 2013 Unmanned Aircraft Systems (UAS) Legislation

 Florida SB 92 defines what a drone is and limits their use by law enforcement.
-Under this legislation, law enforcement may use a drone if: they obtain a warrant; there is a terrorist threat as determined by the United States Secretary of Homeland Security; or a law enforcement agency determines “swift action” is needed to, among other things, prevent loss of life or serious property damage, or to search for a missing person.
+Under this legislation, law enforcement may use a drone if they obtain a warrant, there is a terrorist threat, or “swift action” is needed to prevent loss of life or to search for a missing person.
 The law also enables someone harmed by an inappropriate use of drones to pursue civil remedies and prevents evidence gathered in violation of this code from being admitted in any Florida court.

 The Hawaii Legislature passed SB 1221, which appropriates $100,000 in funds for two staff positions, contracted through the University of Hawaii, to plan for the creation of three degree and training programs on advanced aviation.
 One of the programs is a professional unmanned aircraft systems pilot program administered through Hawaii Community College.

-Illinois has enacted two UAS bills in 2013.
-Both new laws define "drone" as any aerial vehicle that does not carry a human operator.
+Illinois has enacted two new laws in 2013.
+Both measures define "drone" as any aerial vehicle that does not carry a human operator.
 Illinois HB 1652 prohibits anyone from using a drone to interfere with hunters or fisherman.
-SB 1587 allows drones to be used by law enforcement with a warrant, to counter a terrorist attack, to prevent harm to life, or to prevent the imminent escape of a suspect among other situations.
+SB 1587 allows drones to be used by law enforcement with a warrant, to counter a terrorist attack, to prevent harm to life or to prevent the imminent escape of a suspect among other situations.
 If a law enforcement agency uses a drone, the agency must destroy all information gathered by the drone within 30 days, except that a supervisor at the law enforcement agency may retain particular information if there is reasonable suspicion it contains evidence of criminal activity.